fclaerho/urest/README.md

     * `NoSuchResource` on missing resource

 Raise `NotImplementedError` if a method is not implemented.
-Any other exception else will be handled as 500.
+Any other exception will be handled as 500.

 **EXAMPLE**